Snacks (EP)

 Snacks is the debut extended play of British musician and DJ Jax Jones.
 It was released on 28 November 2018 through Universal Music Group, which is the same day the single "Play" was released.
 The EP contains all of Jax Jones' previously released singles starting from "House Work".
 It was later re-released in July 2019 with "All Day and Night", "One Touch" and "Harder".
 The EP was later expanded into Jones' first full-length album Snacks (Supersize), which was released on 6 September 2019.
-Every song on the album was released as an official single, as well.